Baileys Chute: Salmon

 Baileys Chute is a good place to view the Chinook as they try to leap the falls from mid-August through September.
 They are the largest of the Pacific salmon, weighing from 8 kg to 22 kg.
 Most spawn at The Horseshoe further downstream after a life cycle of four to six years.

+Access

+The trail to Baileys Chute starts at km 57.1 of Clearwater Valley Road (often called the Wells Gray Park road).
+It is a walk of 10 minutes to the viewing platform beside the Chute.
+The trail continues to Marcus Falls and Myanth Falls, both also on the Clearwater River.